pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 reboot, or recover your Amazon EC2 instances`).
 When the system health check fails for an EC2 instance, the alarm will be triggered and perform the configured action to recover the instance.
 This eliminates the need for manual intervention.
 Additionally, configuring the alarm to publish notifications to an SNS topic allows you to receive notifications whenever a system health check fails.

 ### Metrics
+AWS Provided metrics (AWS pushes them):
+1. ``Basic`` Monitoring (default): metrics are collected at a `5 minute` internal
+1. ``Detailed`` Monitoring (paid): metrics are collected at a `1 minute` interval
+1. Includes `CPU, Network, Disk and Status Check Metrics`

+Custom metric (yours to push):
+1. Basic Resolution: 1 minute resolution
+1. High Resolution: all the way to 1 second resolution
+1. Include `RAM`, application level metrics
+1. Make sure the IAM permissions on the EC2 instance role are correct !

+<u>**RAM is NOT included in the AWS EC2 metrics**</u>

+### Status Check
+Automated checks to identify `hardware` and `software issues`.

+System Status Checks
+* Monitors problems with AWS systems (software/hardware issues on the physical host, loss of system power, ...)
+* Check ``Personal Health Dashboard`` for any scheduled critical maintenance by AWS to your instance’s host
+* Resolution: stop and start the instance (instance migrated to a new host)
+  * Either wait for AWS to fix the host, OR
+  * Move the EC2 instance to a new host = STOP & START the instance (if EBS backed) Instance Status Checks
+* Monitors software/network configuration of your instance (invalid network configuration, exhausted memory, ...)
+* Resolution: reboot the instance or change instance configuration.

+#### Status Checks - CW Metrics & Recovery - OJO `👀`
+- CloudWatch Metrics (1 minute interval)
+  * ``StatusCheckFailed_System``
+  * ``StatusCheckFailed_Instance``
+  * ``StatusCheckFailed`` (for both)
+- Option 1: `CloudWatch Alarm`
+  * Recover EC2 instance with the same private/public IP, EIP, metadata, and Placement Group
+  * Send notifications using SNS  trigger
+- Option 2: `Auto Scaling Group`
+  * Set min/max/desired 1 to recover an instance but `won't keep the same private and elastic IP`.`

 #### Determine which instance use the most bandwidth
 ``NetworkIn`` ``and NetworkOut``